15 Foods NOT to EAT on a Cruise

 Never take food you think is contaminated or compromised.
 Does it look like someone’s handled the food?
 Skip it.
 A cruiser told me how they were grossed out when they saw someone grab a roll, inspect it, and then toss it back.

 Another passenger saw someone double-dip fries.
-I remember reading that double-dipping can transfer up to 10,000 bacteria in seconds.
-Gross.
+I remember reading that double-dipping can transfer up to 10,000 bacteria in just a few seconds.
+Pretty disgusting, right?

 Buffet Desserts: Sweet Tooth?
 Watch You Don’t Pile on the Pounds